-25. Whilst the UK must have its own defensive and offensive capabilities, it must also be prepared to lead international action.
+- 25. Whilst the UK must have its own defensive and offensive capabilities, it must also be prepared to lead international action.
 In terms of attribution, it is apparent that not everyone is keen to adopt this new approach and to 'call out' Russia on malicious cyber activity.
-The Government must now leverage its diplomatic relationships to develop a
+The Government must now leverage its diplomatic relationships to develop a common international approach when it comes to the attribution of malicious cyber activity by Russia and others. - 26.
+There is also a need for a common international approach in relation to Offensive Cyber.
+It is clear there is now a pressing requirement for the introduction of a doctrine, or set of

-&lt;sup>16 The announcement by then Defence Secretary Philip Hammond also included the launch of a Cyber Reserve Unit.
+16 The announcement by then Defence Secretary Philip Hammond also included the launch of a Cyber Reserve Unit.

-&lt;sup>18 Oral evidence - Defence Intelligence, \\\ February 2019.
+18 Oral evidence - Defence Intelligence, February 2019.

-&lt;sup>19 The Director of GCHQ referenced the cyber campaign against Daesh in a speech at CyberUK on 21 April 2018.
+19 The Director of GCHQ referenced the cyber campaign against Daesh in a speech at CyberUK on 21 April 2018.